maximluniov/todoappts/README.md

-This React TS projects is a TODO LIST that was created using a ReactContext ,local created API and other features.
+This React TS project is an advanced TODO LIST that was created using ReactContext, REST API and other features.

-# Available Scripts

-###  `npm run dev`
-TO RUN THIS APP YOU SHOULD USE THIS SCPIRT, IT WILL TURN ON A SERVER AND START THE APPLICATION!!!!
+This app uses a project https://github.com/maximluniov/databasefortodoapp as it's back-end .